Monday – Saturday: 7 am – 6 pm

 Follow these simple instructions to help improve your chances of success when transplanting any potted or “containerized” material.
 Plants grown in containers have a high chance of survival, as they are intact with their entire root structure in place.

-Create a fesh cut about 1″ from the bottom of the tree within 45 minutes of placing the tree in water.
+Create a fresh cut about 1″ from the bottom of the tree within 45 minutes of placing the tree in water.
 Use a small handsaw, not a reciprocal saw or any blade that moves fast enough to create friction.
 Friction can cause the sap to heat up and seal the wood so that no water will be absorbed.

-Keep the tree away from hat ducts or other heat sources such as a south-facing window or a fireplace. corners are a great place for trees as it rotects the tree from knocks and bumps. the lover the temperature in the room the longer it will keep.
+Keep the tree away from hat ducts or other heat sources such as a south-facing window or a fireplace. corners are a great place for trees as it protects the tree from knocks and bumps. the lover the temperature in the room the longer it will keep.
 Place your tree close to an outlet so you can plug in extension cords for lights and decorations.
 Make sure to put a mat down under your tree stand to protect your flooring or carpet.

 The water basin in the stand needs to be kept full of water.
 Trees can absorb a gallon of water per day and up to 2 gallons of water in the first 48 hours after being put up.
 Be sure to check water levels frequently in the first few days.
 A tree that is absorbing water will be much less likely to dry out, become brittle, or a potential fire hazard.
 A tree preservative liquid, like Pro-long, added to the water can help your tree stay fresher.
 There are automated watering systems for Christmas Trees as well.